Reziq Bani Hani: Selangor

 On 4 May 2024, Reziq signed a contract with Malaysia Super League club Selangor.
 He made his first Super League appearance on 18 May, coming on as an 70th-minute substitute for Yohandry Orozco in a 1–0 win against Kedah Darul Aman at the MBPJ Stadium.
 Following week, Reziq scored his first goal for Selangor in the league win at home against Negeri Sembilan.
 On 3 August 2024, Reziq scored a second half in Selangor's 4–1 victory over Terengganu at the MBPJ Stadium in the second leg of their FA Cup semi-finals.
 His goal in the 93rd minute, sent his team into a FA Cup final for the first time since 2018.

 Al-Hussein

 On 10 September 2024, Bani Hani signed a contract with Jordanian Pro League club Al-Hussein.

 Al-Zawraa

 On 30 July 2025, Bani Hani joined Iraq Stars League club Al-Zawraa on a two-season contract.

+Al-Hussein (loan)

+On 6 January 2026, Bani Hani returned to Al-Hussein on a short loan.